Cleaning Your Insulators

 Compiled by Bob Stahr, Ian Macky and Bill Meier

 There are many different ways to clean insulators.
-For just plain dirt you can just wash it off with soap and water with a Scotch Brite or similar pad.
-(Some people say the Scotch Brite pad leaves fine scratches and recommend fine steel wool or SOS pads).
+For just plain dirt you can just wash it off with soap and water with a scouring pad or SOS pads.
+If you use a scouring pad be sure that it says it is safe for glass; some can leave fine scratches on the glass.
 For sticker residue, a solvent like Goof Off (xylene) works well.
 But the problem for most people is usually train smoke, that gray haze or black coating that covers all, or part of, the insulator, particularly the underside where it's not regularly washed clean by rain.

 If the insulator has a dull etched look, or other stains that don't come off from cleaning, you may want to read the section about Tumbling Insulators for more information.